-When Can a Spouse Collect Survivor Disability Benefits?
+If I Lose My Spouse, Can I Collect Survivor Disability Benefits?

-Tulsa Social Security Lawyer on SSDI Death Benefits
+Tulsa Social Security Lawyer Explains SSDI Death Benefits

-Each Social Security attorney at our Tulsa law firm understands just how devastating the death of a loved one is, especially when he or she provided financial support to your family.
-To help Oklahoma families in this situation, the Social Security Administration (SSA) provides a number of survivor disability benefits to qualifying relatives, including survivor disability benefits based on disability.
+The death of a loved one is devastating, especially when he or she provided significant financial support to your family.
+To help Oklahoma families in this situation, the Social Security Administration (SSA) provides options for survivor disability benefits to qualifying relatives, including benefits based on disability.
 Depending on the circumstances, you may be able to claim these benefits even if you are not disabled.
 You may also be able to get benefits even if you are already collecting SSDI benefits for yourself.

 Am I Eligible for Social Security Survivor Benefits?